knative/docs/blog/docs/articles/workflow-as-function-flow.md

 ![Slice workflow into functions](/blog/articles/images/workflow-function-flow-function-example-sw.png) *Serverless Workflow Spec*

-To try out the example yourself clone one of the flavours of this example project
+To try out the example yourself, clone one of the flavours of this example project:

 * [User Registration BPMN](https://github.com/automatiko-io/automatiko-examples/tree/main/user-registration)
 * [User Registration Serverless Workflow](https://github.com/automatiko-io/automatiko-examples/tree/main/user-registration-sw)
 * [User Registration BPMN on Google Cloud Run](https://github.com/automatiko-io/automatiko-examples/tree/main/user-registration-gcp-cloudrun)

-and build the application by issuing following maven command from within the cloned repository
+After you have cloned the project, build the application by running the following command in the cloned repository:

 ````
 mvn clean package -Pcontainer-native
 ````

-This will build a container with the service that is using native executable built with GraalVM so the build process will take a while but it will be really light and fast at execution.
+This command builds a container with the service that is using native executable built with GraalVM.
+The build process might take a while.

 ### Push built container to registry

-Once the container image is built push it to external registry that your Knative cluster can pull from.
+After the container image is built, push it to an external registry that your Knative cluster can pull from.

 ### Deploy to Knative cluster